 Steps 3, 4, & 5

-3 Place the door in the opening with pennies as 1/16" spacers on the bottom, as shown at left.
-Trim the top rail until you have a 1/16" reveal there, too.
+3 Place the door in the opening with pennies as 1⁄16 " spacers on the bottom, as shown below.
+Trim the top rail until you have a 1⁄16 " reveal there, too.
 Then stick a penny along the hinge stile and mark the knob stile's location on a piece of masking tape, also shown in the drawing.
 Now follow these first three steps again for the second door.
 When you mark the second door's knob stile on the masking tape, it probably will fall slightly beyond the first one.
 Mark halfway between the two to locate the center of the carcase opening.
 The doors should meet at that point before you make the final trim on the knob stiles.

 4 Establish the locations for your hinges, then cut mortises in your cabinet doors.
-Install the hinges, as shown at left.
-Here again, you want a 1/16" reveal, so set your mortise depths accordingly.
+Install the hinges, as shown below.
+Here again, you want a 1⁄16 " reveal, so set your mortise depths accordingly.
 The surest method is to mortise a couple of pieces of scrap, install one of your hinges, and check the resulting gap.
 Caution: Even though you've found the perfect mortise depth for one hinge, that doesn't assure the same result for every other hinge.
 The dimensions can vary slightly, especially with handmade hardware.

 Steps 6 & 7

 6 Sometimes, after all that careful work, you still might find yourself looking at imperfect reveals.
-If the gap is too large at one end, you'll have to chisel a thin layer of wood out of the nearest mortise, as shown above, left.
-When a reveal is too sli ght, loosen the screw in the carcase-side hinge and slip a piece of paper, sandpaper, or cardboard into the mortise to bump the hinge out just a bit, as shown above, right.
+If the gap is too large at one end, you'll have to chisel a thin layer of wood out of the nearest mortise, as shown below.
+When a reveal is too sli ght, loosen the screw in the carcase-side hinge and slip a piece of paper, sandpaper, or cardboard into the mortise to bump the hinge out just a bit, as shown second below.
 Tighten the screw, and check the reveal again.